Bobbie Ann Mason: Early life and education

-A child of Wilburn and Christina Mason, Bobbie Ann Mason grew up on her family's dairy farm outside of Mayfield, Kentucky with four siblings and her great niece Mya Mason.
+A child of Wilburn and Christianna (Lee) Mason, Bobbie Ann Mason grew up on her family's dairy farm outside of Mayfield, Kentucky, with four siblings and her great niece Mya Mason.
 As a child she loved to read with encouragement from her parents; however, choices were limited.
 These books were mostly popular fiction about the Bobbsey Twins and the Nancy Drew mysteries.
 She would later write a book about these books she read in adolescence titled The Girl Sleuth: A feminist guide to the Bobbsey Twins, Nancy Drew, and Their Sisters.
 Mason credits her time at a grade school in Cuba, Kentucky with influencing her adult fictional characters.

 After high school, Mason went on to major in English at the University of Kentucky.
 After graduating in 1962, she worked for a fan magazine publisher in New York City, writing articles about various stars who were in the spotlight for movie magazines that Mason describes as "fluff."
 She earned her master's degree at the State University of New York at Binghamton in 1966.
 Next she went to graduate school at the University of Connecticut, where she subsequently received her Ph.D. in literature with a dissertation on Vladimir Nabokov's Ada in 1972.
 Her dissertation was published as Nabokov's Garden two years later while Mason taught at Mansfield State College (now Mansfield University).